 India has over five decades of experience with space capabilities, but most of that has been civil in focus.
-It is only in the past several years that India has started organizationally making way for its military to become active users and creating explicit military space capabilities.
+It is only relatively recently that India has started organizationally making way for its military to become active users and creating explicit military space capabilities.
 India's military has developed indigenous missile defense and long-range ballistic missile programs that could lead to direct ascent ASAT capabilities, should the need arise.
 India demonstrated that ASAT capability in March 2019 when it destroyed one of its own satellites.
-While India continues to insist that it is against the weaponization of space, it is possible that India is moving toward an offensive counterspace posture and unclear whether they will stop just at having proved an ASAT capability.
+While India continues to insist that it is against the weaponization of space, it is possible that India is moving toward an offensive counterspace posture.
+India is reportedly in the early stages of working on directed energy weapons.